na-na-hi/renget/archive/TW-Idea-List.md

 ## Tanuki Loans via Mamizou
 A feature that allows the player to request a loan from Mamizou, with the risk of losing reputation if they do not repay it in a timely manner.
 ## “Teach Me How to Please You”
-Suggestion.
+A request where characters can ask you to have another character demonstrate their sexual expertise.
+*Suggestion.
 Not for use by neodev/pedytw.
 Haremettes should give you a request that makes one teach the other how to best please you with a selected sex technique.
 Basically the existing "have sex with me" but more like "have sex with her while I watch and take notes".
 And with 2(or more) 2hus, obviously.
 Requires love, or sex friends level with both.
 Vaginal sex won't be possible if the teacher is a virgin.
 Anal too.
 And both if the player is a virgin(there are better events with existing dialogue for losing virginities).
 Student's virginity is alright, I'm imagining it as an event where the student just watches you have actual sex, at most practicing sucking or jerking you off under the teacher's watchful eye.
 The higher [2hu A]'s level in any of the techniques is, the better teacher she is to [2hu B].
 Ex tiers would be able to get an E rank straight to C, for example.
 Your own technique level should also matter, but say at a 50% reduction.
 It should be a random technique roll with a strong preference for vaginal if [2hu B] has it at really low levels.
 The entire request should be initiated by [2hu B], with a suggested teacher, who you might be able to swap out for someone else(so you can have your main girl teaching every time instead of a randomly selected one).
 You bring her and [2hu A] to your or her bedroom and you execute the request there.
 Or, for when you will be able to have group dates, in love hotels or bedrooms outside of your home area too.
 Like imagine, Seija getting tips from Shinmyoumaru on how to take your massive dong and remain conscious.
 Tsukasa teaching Reimu proper handjobs, while doing that funny fox hand gesture with her free hand.
 Remilia sipping wine and carefully watching what to do while Meiling is showing off proper boobjob tech and Sakuya is calmly sucking nut after nut after nut outta you and staring you in the eyes.
 Embarrassed Yuuka holding Wriggle on top of herself while you fuck the bug and she explains how she rhythmically tightens the kegel muscles in the way that makes you cum the fastest and that wrapping her legs around you makes you lose your mind.
 Youmu slowly stretching her virgin butthole with her fingers according to Ran's stuttering advice as you pound her.
 Kaguya drooling and masturbating like a madwoman neglecting any advice while Mokou(or anyone else) is riding you.
 It can even be done with the planned tailjobs and wingjobs, where say, Okuu would teach Aya what to do not to break her wings.
 It should help with the technique grind.
 It's not like it's usually a problem to get the girl to agree to sex at the point when she loves you, but it's kinda sucky to have a harem newcomer who's pretty much unable to have sex and please you the first couple of times.
-I guess you could also adapt it to nonlewd requests, like learning to cook with a team of chefs behind the newcomer.
+I guess you could also adapt it to nonlewd requests, like learning to cook with a team of chefs behind the newcomer.*
 # Suggestions From the Old Git
 ## 2hus Stealing Food From You Expansion
 https://gitgud.io/Pedy/pedy-tw/-/issues/4